deekshanee/langchain-memory/IDELITE_SOLUTION.md

 ### Current State of Idelite VS Code Extension

-**Idelite** is a VS Code extension that helps developers improve Jira stories and increase investment scores.
+**Idelite** is a VS Code extension that helps developers/business improve Jira stories / Dev issues and increase investment scores.
 However, it faces a critical limitation:

 #### ❌ **What's Broken Today**